 Most bike shops don't even bother to fit bells, though they are required by law.
 The shop I bought the Black Beast from has a big box of them.

 I like the bell.
 I find that calling to a pedestrian, even if you give a clear message such as 'passing on your right' almost invariably panics them.
 One early twenties jogger went for me Dead set, I thought he was going to kill me - takes all kinds to stuff up a world.

 A bell can also panic them but most just look for you.
 Old people particularly are tuned to listening for the bell.
 You can also use a bell a lot earlier than a call, though a word of thanks (through clenched teeth sometimes) as you go past seems a useful bit of PR too.
-I use the bell now for every encounter - sometimes it helps, sometimes it doesn't, sometimes it just makes this nice ching noise and all is well with the universe ... apart from the flying bicycles in front of you.
+I use the bell now for every encounter - sometimes it helps, sometimes it doesn't, sometimes it just makes this nice ching noise and all is well with the universe ... apart from the !!
+BAN ME NOW FOR SWEARING !! in front of you.